rakia drink

 Esters

-Esters are essential compounds due to their particular contribution to flavor and aroma and usually are associated with a pleasant, fruity, and flowery fragrance.
+Esters are essential compounds due to their particular contribution to flavour and aroma and are usually associated with a pleasant, fruity, and flowery fragrance.

-On the other hand, the high level of ethyl acetate can indicate prolonged storage of raw material and potential acetic bacteria spoilage.
-14
+On the other hand, the high ethyl acetate level can indicate prolonged raw material storage and potential acetic bacteria spoilage.
+13

-According to Galya Mihailova, head of the testing laboratory in the National Institute for Research of Wine and Spirits (NIIVSN) in Bulgaria,
+According to Galya Mihailova, head of the testing laboratory at the National Institute for Research of Wine and Spirits (NIIVSN) in Bulgaria,

 A high level of esters, such as ethyl acetate is more harmful than methanol, and it is formed during the fermentation process if the producers are using spoiled and molded material (fruits, jams, etc.).